mattamattam/japan-directory/README.md

-# Japan Directory API
+# Visit Japan HQ API

-This is the API service for the Japan Directory project.
+This is the API service for the Visit Japan HQ project.
 It provides the backend functionality for the static frontend.

 ## API Endpoints